Internship Training Manual

 • The procedures designed to ascertain whether or not the problem has been appropriately rectified

-Following the intern’s notification of his/her probationary status, the Director of Training will meet with the intern to review the probationary conditions.
+Following the intern’s notification of their probationary status, the Associate Director of Training will meet with the intern to review the probationary conditions.
 The intern may then choose to accept the conditions of the probation or to appeal the actions.
 If the action is not challenged by the intern, the remediation plan is put into action, and the remediation plan is placed in the intern’s file.
-Copies of the remediation plan are given to the intern, his/her home academic department, CAPS director, and to IU Human Resources Management.
+Copies of the remediation plan are given to the intern, their home academic department, CAPS director, and to IU Human Resources Management.

 A remediation plan may include several, and perhaps concurrent, courses of action designed to remediate deficiencies or impairments.
 Such courses of action may include, but are not limited to: